jekyll/jekyll/docs/_docs/installation/windows.md

 <div class="note warning">
   <h5>TZInfo 2.0 incompatibility</h5>
   <p>
-    <code>v2.0</code> of the TZInfo library has introduced a change in how timezone offsets are calculated.
+    Version 2.0 of the TZInfo library has introduced a change in how timezone offsets are calculated.
     This will result in incorrect date and time for your posts when the site is built with Jekyll 3.x on Windows.
   </p>
   <p>
-    We therefore recommend that you lock the Timezone library to <code>v1.2</code> and above by listing
+    We therefore recommend that you lock the Timezone library to version 1.2 and above by listing
     <code>gem 'tzinfo', '~> 1.2'</code> in your <code>Gemfile</code>.
   </p>
 </div>